nickstreet/IosTestSamples/Readme.md

 ## Cedar

 [Cedar](https://github.com/pivotal/cedar) is a behaviour driven development testing tool developed by Pivotal Labs.
 It supports hierarchical testing that will be familiar to Rspec users, and is similar to another iOS testing tool called Kiwi.
+A comparison of BDD tools and introduction to using them can be found [here](http://www.objc.io/issues/15-testing/behavior-driven-development/)

 To install, add this to your Podfile: